When profits align with positive outcome, free or open markets make sense.

 It turns out there’s a simple rule of thumb to determine when open markets make sense, namely, when profits align with a positive societal outcome.

-- Cars are good for society.
+- Cars can be good for society.
 The company that makes the best, lowest cost car will profit.

 - Airlines are good for society.
-The airline that transports the most people, for the lowest cost, safely and comfortably will profit.
+The airline that transports the most people and cargo, for the lowest cost, safely and comfortably will profit.

 - Smartphones are good for society.

-- Surfboards, skis, yachts, clothes, shoes, food, drink, furniture, hotels, restaurants, and so on and so forth.
+- Computers, beds, clothes, shoes, food, drink, furniture, hotels, restaurants, and so on and so forth.

 If society benefits from the service or product, the company that provides those services or products at the lowest price and the highest quality — will profit.
 In each of these cases true capitalism and the associated free/open markets make sense.